Nacho Quintana

-Ignacio "Nacho" Quintana Navarro (born 23 February 2001) is a Spanish professional footballer who plays as an attacking midfielder for CD Eldense.
+Ignacio "Nacho" Quintana Navarro (born 23 February 2001) is a Spanish professional footballer who plays as an attacking midfielder for club FC Andorra.

 Early life

 Born in Seseña, Toledo, Quintana came through the youth ranks of Atlético Madrid, where he played in the Youth League, scoring several goals and assists in the process.

 Club career

 Quintana joined Sevilla Atlético on the summer 2020, soon becoming a regular with the Sevillan reserve team and eventually signing a professional contract with the Andalusian club in November 2021, not long after having been called to the first team by Julen Lopetegui.

 Quintana made his professional debut for Sevilla FC on 6 January 2022, replacing Lucas Ocampos during a 2–0 away Copa del Rey win against Real Zaragoza.
 On 1 August of the following year, he moved to CD Lugo in Primera Federación.

 On 27 June 2024, Quintana signed a two-year contract with Segunda División side CD Eldense.
+On 9 July 2026, he agreed to a two-year deal with FC Andorra also in division two.